frconor-ebook/meditations/_posts/2025-07-15-the-parable-of-the-laborers-in-the-vineyard.md

 Countless numbers of people have died without the knowledge of Christ because no one brought them the news.
 Are we too going to be paralyzed, unable to talk about God?

 In *Friends of God*, St. Josemaría says, "You might tell me, 'Why should I make an effort?'
-It is not I who answer you, but St. Paul: 'Christ\'s love is urging us' (2 Cor.
+It is not I who answer you, but St. Paul: 'Christ's love is urging us' (2 Cor.
 5:14).
 A whole lifetime would be little, if it was spent expanding the frontiers of your charity" (Josemaría Escrivá, *Friends of God*, Point 43).

 The first Christians knew very well that the apostolate knows no boundaries of persons, places, or situations.
 Apostolate often began in their own families.